 Within Adelaide City:

-Rundle Mall delivers a rich blend of shopping, culinary delights, heritage and city culture in one compact, pedestrianised precinct.
+Rundle Mall delivers a rich blend of shopping, culinary delights, heritage, and city culture in one compact, pedestrianized precinct.
 Whether you aim to shop the latest collections, indulge in café time, or simply soak up the beating heart of Adelaide, it’s a destination that covers all bases.
 If you’re planning a trip to South Australia or stopping in Adelaide for city time during a broader Australia tour, make sure you allocate a few hours, or half a day, to the dynamic experience that is Rundle Mall.

 Yes—there are wide walkways, cafés, and plenty of retail variety; children will enjoy people-watching, the sculptures and the overall lively atmosphere.